Instructions for Form 990

-That the Secretary exempts from being treated as a donor advised fund because either such fund or account is advised by a
+That the IRS exempts from being treated as a donor advised fund because either such fund or account is advised by a committee

-committee not directly or indirectly controlled by the donor or donor advisor or such fund benefits a single identified charitable
+not directly or indirectly controlled by the donor or donor advisor or such fund benefits a single identified charitable purpose.

 Any person appointed or designated by a donor to advise a sponsoring organization